Looking for inspiration for an effective summer school curriculum? Thanks for joining us! Keep reading for practical ideas.

 Once learning goals, texts, and assessments are identified, choose an instructional approach (or approaches) strategically.
 Incorporate differentiation whenever possible.

-Be realistic.
 Meet students in their zone of proximal development to help them succeed.
-To illustrate, if a student enters summer school unable to identify a fragment from a complete sentence, it’s unrealistic to ask him or her to identify whether a sentence is simple, compound, complex, or compound-complex by the end of your short time together.
+If a student enters summer school unable to identify a fragment from a complete sentence, it’s unrealistic to ask him or her to identify whether a sentence is simple, compound, complex, or compound-complex by the end of your short time together.
 Consider where they start, and celebrate growth, even if it’s small.